-The IRS, Department of Labor, and other federal agencies released an update on COBRA extensions and claims filing due to the COVID-19 outbreak.
-This latest guidance comes after Congress passed the CARES Act in late March and other initiatives to ease the economic pain on American workers and companies.
+The Internal Revenue Service (IRS), Department of Labor (DOL), and other federal agencies released an update on COBRA extensions and claims filing due to the COVID-19 outbreak.
+This latest guidance came after Congress passed the CARES Act in late March 2020, along with other initiatives to ease the economic effect on American workers and companies.

 Final Notice Guidelines – COBRA Extensions and Claims Filing